-“What do you want for her?” said the old woman said.
+"What do you want for her?" said the old woman.

 "She's not for sale."

-“Surely you have your price.
+"Surely you have your price, lad.
 Now look at this bonnie piece of gold.
-It’s not every day a lad is offered a piece of gold for a common hare, is it?”
+It's not every day you are offered a piece of gold for a common hare, now is it?"

 "She's not common, and she's not for sale," frowned the beekeeper.

-“Eek!” she cried, spinning around and running away.
-“You’ll be sorry you didn’t hand over the worthless hare when you could!”
+"Eek!" she cried, spinning around and running away.
+"You'll be sorry you didn't hand over the worthless hare when you could have!"

 The next day at the marketplace, when he was selling his honey, the beekeeper shared what had happened with the baker who tended the stall next to his.

-“Surely the woman was a witch,” said the baker, arranging his bread, potato scones and meat pies into neat rows.
-“Take my word for it, you’d better be careful.”
+"Surely the woman was a witch," said the baker, arranging his bread, potato scones and meat pies into neat rows.
+"Take my word, you'd better be careful."